ULTOMIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.

 - ULTOMIRIS increases your chance of getting serious and life-threatening meningococcal infections that may quickly become life-threatening and cause death if not recognized and treated early.

 - You must receive meningococcal vaccines at least 2 weeks before your first dose of ULTOMIRIS if you are not vaccinated.

 - If your doctor decided that urgent treatment with ULTOMIRIS is needed, you should receive meningococcal vaccination as soon as possible.

 - If you have not been vaccinated and ULTOMIRIS therapy must be initiated immediately, you should also receive 2 weeks of antibiotics with your vaccinations.

-Meningococcal vaccines reduce but do not prevent all meningococcal infections.
+- Meningococcal vaccines reduce but do not prevent all meningococcal infections.
 Call your doctor or get emergency medical care right away if you get any of these signs and symptoms of a meningococcal infection: headache with nausea or vomiting, headache and fever, headache with a stiff neck or stiff back, fever, fever and a rash, confusion, muscle aches with flu-like symptoms and eyes sensitive to light.

 Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
-It is important to show this card to any doctor or nurse who treats you.
-This will help them diagnose and treat you quickly.
+It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.